 It is a good idea to keep an eye on what they are doing and what things have brought them success.
 While you shouldn’t copy them, they may give you inspiration on how you can market yourself on a smaller scale.

-Where to Advertise a Twitch Stream
+Where to Advertize a Twitch Stream

-Regardless of where you choose to promote yourself, you should make sure to
+Regardless of where you choose to promote yourself, you should make sure to follow the rules of each platform or group.
+Spamming links to your channel will not make a good impression and very few people will follow them.

 While there are pros and cons to each platform, if you spend some time on market research, you will be better set up for future success.
 Choose 1-2 of the following platforms to really focus your social outreach: